starlinetor/SimPy_Starlinetor/README.md

 # sim_objects_starlinetor
 A bunch of usefull objects for physics simulations.
+Each object has an update() and "yet to be defigned" functions.

+### update()
+Used at the end of a simulation step to update the object

+### yet to be defigned
+Used during a simulation step.
+This function dictates what the object does during the simulation step.
+For exemple a proton in this function would apply a force to all other charged particles.

 ## particle
 A basic block for creating any particle simulation.